Reset filters

 Neurophysiological Changes Induced by Music-Supported Therapy for Recovering Upper Extremity Function after Stroke: A Case Series

 Music-supported therapy (MST) follows the best practice principles of stroke rehabilitation and has been proven to instigate meaningful enhancements in motor recovery post-stroke.
-The existing lite ...
+The existing literature has established that the efficacy and specificity of MST relies on the reinforcement of audit ...

 Article GUID: 34065395